Additivity of higher rho invariants and nonrigidity of topological manifolds: Lipschitz structures and Siebenmann periodicity map

 In this section, we show how our approach can be adapted to deal with signature operators arising from Lipschitz structures on topological manifolds.
+We also show that the higher rho invariant map defined using Lipschitz structures is compatible with the Siebenmann periodicity map.
 Throughout this section, all manifolds are assumed to have dimension $\geq 5$.

 As we have seen, for our main theorem (Theorem $\ref{thm:main}$) and our main application $\ref{thm:structure}$, it suffices to work with the smooth or PL representatives, that is, the groups $\mathcal N^{C^\infty}_n(X; w)$, $L^{C^\infty}_n(\pi_1 X; w)$ and $ \mathcal S_{n}^{C^\infty}(X, w)$, or $\mathcal N^{PL}_n(X; w)$, $L^{PL}_n(\pi_1 X; w)$ and $ \mathcal S_{n}^{PL}(X, w)$, cf. Section $\ref{sec:smstr}$.
 On the other hand, our approach to the higher rho invariant given in Section $\ref{sec:highrho}$ applies essentially verbatim to signature operators associated to Lipschitz structures on topological manifolds.
 In particular, with some minor modifications given below, we can directly deal with signature operators arising from Lipschitz structures as well.